Ryan3Lima/ATUR_Python_Geoprocessing/README.md

 ### Processes included with this workflow

 #### Combine Rasters into Mosaic

+based on tutorial from this medium article: [How to Mosaic/Merge Raster Data in Python](https://medium.com/spatial-data-science/how-to-mosaic-merge-raster-data-in-python-fb18e44f3c8)

 ##### TO DO
   - Ryan to fix errors
   - untitled jupyter notebook - rename Combine Rasters into Mosaic when bugs are fixed